 The key to head injury prevention is to promote a safe environment for children and adults and to prevent head injuries from occurring in the first place.
 The following measures can help prevent head injury:

-- Use car seats and seat belts when riding in the car and helmets (when worn properly) for activities, such as bicycle riding, in-line skating, skiing, and skateboarding.
+- Use car seats and seat belts when riding in the car and helmets (when worn correctly) for activities such as bicycle riding, in-line skating, skiing, skateboarding, and other sports.

 - Prevent falls.
-Since older adults are prone to falls, it is important to make their living areas safe by removing throw rugs or clutter that may cause them to trip, installing handrails in the bathroom and stairways, and assuring that there is good lighting.
+Since older adults are prone to falls, it is important to make their living areas safe by removing throw rugs or clutter that may cause them to trip.
+Install handrails in the bathroom and stairways, and be sure that there is good lighting.